Automatic Citizenship

 Who Can Apply

-You are not required to file for a Certificate of Citizenship in order to be considered a U.S. citizenship who automatically acquire after birth.
+You are not required to file for a Certificate of Citizenship in order to be considered a U.S. citizen who automatically acquires after birth.
 You can directly file for a U.S. passport.

 The Process